Keep Your Feet Clean and Moisturized

 Of course, not just any pair of shoes and socks will do.
 Footwear that’s too tight, too loose, unsupportive, pinches your toes, or causes you any kind of discomfort are ones to avoid.
 Make sure the shoes you wear have the proper padding and comfort for your feet.

-For certain people, diabetic shoes, custom orthotics, inserts, and even socks with seamless material can help provide the support needed without risks of irritation.
+For certain people, diabetic shoes, custom foot orthotics, inserts, and even socks with seamless material can help provide the support needed without risks of irritation.
 Ask us about what kinds of footwear may be best for your needs.

 Trim Your Nails Carefully